-KHSAA Cheer Tournament Trophy Replicas
+KHSAA Football Tournament Trophy Replicas

-If your school won a region or state tournament award you can purchase a full-size replica trophy
+If your school won a district, region or state tournament award you can purchase a full-size replica trophy

 Frequently Asked Questions